CJFariss/World-Politics/README.md

 - **FLSHR Ch.
 3:** *Why Are There Wars?*

 - **OWD:** Bastian Herre, Lucas Rodés-Guirao, and Max Roser (2024) — "War and Peace."
 Published online at OurWorldinData.org.
-Retrieved from: https://ourworldindata.org/war-and-peace [Online Resource]
+Retrieved from: https://ourworldindata.org/war-and-peace

 ### Week 5